 4. Be Smart with Alcohol and Caffeine

 Although alcohol will make you drowsy, the effect is only temporary and you will probably find yourself waking up several hours later, unable to fall back to sleep.
 Alcohol will also keep you from entering the deeper stages of sleep, where your body does most of its healing.
-Also, time your caffeine: Research indicates that in some people caffeine is not efficiently metabolized, leaving them feeling its effects long after consumption.
+Also, time your caffeine: Research indicates that in some people caffeine is not efficiently metabolized, leaving them feeling its effects for a long amount of time after consumption.

 The levels of caffeine in your cup can vary widely according to an experiment at the University of Florida, and affect you more than you expected.
 This applies to caffeinated sodas too, as well as many medications and supplements containing caffeine (for example, diet pills).